 Housing providers can refuse to accommodate animals that pose a direct threat to the safety and health of others or have the tendency to be destructive of property.
 These refusals should be based on objective evidence about the actual conduct of the specific animal, not on the animal’s size, weight or breed.
 Exclusion of ESA’s cannot be made based on fear or mere speculation on the part of the housing providers.

-For more information contact us at support (at) emotionalpetsupport (dot) com or reach us on Twitter.
+For more information contact us at support (at) emotionalpetsupport (dot) com.